kevinhu/cancer_data/README.md

 1. Harmonization: datasets within a collection have sample IDs reduced to the same format.
 For instance, all CCLE+DepMap datasets have been modified to use Achilles/Arxspan IDs, rather than cell line names.
 2. Speed: processed datasets are all stored in high-performance [HDF5 format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), allowing large tables to be loaded orders of magnitude faster than with CSV or TSV formats.
 3. Space: tables of purely numerical values (e.g. gene expression, methylation, drug sensitivities) are stored in half-precision format.
-Compression is also used, resulting in size reductions by factors of over 10 for sparse matrices such as mutation tables.
+Compression is used for all tables, resulting in size reductions by factors of over 10 for sparse matrices such as mutation tables, and over 50 for highly-redundant tables such as gene-level copy number estimates.

 ## How it works